Published September 26, 2022. Last Updated 6 months ago

 The daily version is pretty similar but has one page per day instead of two pages per week and includes enough pages to last for six months of daily planning.
 Both planners are identical in size at 6.35" x 8.5".

 The downside: Because of its high-quality and local production, the cost is a little higher for this planner, making it more of an investment piece.
 It also includes three ribbons that will have to be removed for recycling.
+(Though if you are like me, you will not want to part with these books when the year is over).

 My Calm Abode Daily Plan and Lists Printable Planner Pages